-Although we’re past Spring, rain has pretty much continued to frequent our area, at least on a weekly basis.
-If your basement has the tendency to flood, this is enough to make you shiver.
+Although we’re past Spring, rain has pretty much continued to frequent our area.
+This is great for your yard, but if your basement has the tendency to flood, this is enough to make you shiver.
 Flooded basements can be costly!

 623 gallons of water comes off the average roof in a 1” rainstorm.
 If your gutters are overflowing or leaking all of the water that runs off your roof will be surrounding your basement!
 Suppose your gutters are working perfectly…check out your downspouts.
 If your downspouts drain near your foundation, spotless gutters are futile.
 Downspouts should drain at least 5 feet from your foundation.

 Maybe you’ve already added downspout extensions, but have you checked that they are working properly?
 Downspout extensions can get disconnected or clogged – a quick check around the house can save you a big headache later.

 To learn what an optimal guttering system looks like and why it is vital, read this excellent overview article.

 It is important that the ground surrounding your foundation slopes away from the house.
 The rule of thumb is 2” drop in elevation every foot you move away from your home.
 You can change the slope by adding dirt around the home, just be careful that the top of the dirt is at least six inches below the sill plate.
 If the slope cannot be altered, extending the downspout drainage further from the house in an underground drain may help.

 Plants need to be at least 12” away from the foundation.
 Rotten roots often create a route for water to flow toward your foundation.